Sport in the United Kingdom: Cricket

 The early reference to the separate national identities in the United Kingdom is perhaps best illustrated by the game of cricket.
-Cricket is claimed to have been invented in England.
+Cricket has its historical roots within the UK.
 The national sport of England is cricket, but England has no team of its own, instead fielding a joint team with Wales.
 The England cricket team, controlled by the England and Wales Cricket Board, (commonly shortened to just "England" and "ECB" respectively) was the only national team in the United Kingdom with Test status until Ireland, which represents both Northern Ireland and the Republic of Ireland, received Test status in June 2017.
 Each summer two foreign national teams visit and play seven Test matches and numerous One Day Internationals, and in the British winter the team tours abroad.
 The highest profile rival of the team is the Australian team, with which it competes for The Ashes, one of the most famous trophies in British sport.

 There are eighteen professional county clubs, seventeen of them in England and one in Wales.
 Each summer the county clubs compete in the first class County Championship, which consists of two leagues of nine teams and in which matches are played over four days.
 The same teams also play the one day National League, a one-day knock out competition called the Friends Provident Trophy, and the short-form Twenty20 Cup.
 English cricket grounds include Lord's, The Oval, Headingley, Old Trafford, Edgbaston and Trent Bridge.
 Cardiff's Sophia Gardens ground has also become increasingly popular in recent years.
 Team members are drawn from the main county sides, and include both English and Welsh players.
 It is by no means equal to football in finance, attendance or coverage, but it has a high profile nonetheless.
 It is probably the second most widely covered sport in England and third most widely covered sport in Wales and the fortunes of the England team are closely followed by many people who never attend a live game.

 Scotland and Ireland both have their own cricket teams, but the game is neither as popular nor their teams as successful as the English and Welsh team.
 Ireland did not receive Test status until 2017, and Scotland still does not have Test status.
 Since Ireland did not play its first Test until 2018, Scotland still does not play Tests, and both have only recently started to play in full One Day Internationals, many Scots and Irish previously played in, and captained, the England and Wales side; the current side for example includes Eoin Morgan, a Dublin-born cricketer who has represented Ireland against England at the 2007 Cricket World Cup, and captained England against Ireland in 2011.